pattern-library/pattern-library.github.io/index.md

 ## What is this?

-The pattern library system:
+A NodeJS-based system that creates a storage-and-sharing standard for your functioning UX patterns.

-* creates an organized structure for your html patterns
+* creates an organized structure for your html-based components
-* packages html patterns with
+* packages components with
-	* supporting files, like css & javascript
 	* dummy data
-	* README
+  * supporting files, like css (or sass or stylus or less) & javascript
 * packages each library with [Pattern Lab](http://patternlab.io/), a web development prototyping tool
-* uses [Gulp](http://gulpjs.com) to add tons features
-* uses [Browser Sync](http://www.browsersync.io/) to create a server for in-browser development
+* is built for *design-in-browser* development

-## TOC
+* runs a web server that triggers *auto-refresh on all connected devices* on file changes

+## Table of Contents for this page:

 * [Relevant Repositories](#relevant-repositories)
 * [How to create a pattern library](#how-to-create-a-pattern-library)